webrender/hawaii/index.md

             -   title: Tea at 1024 🍔
                 coords: [21.3083852,-157.8605431]
                 description: High tea with all the fixings!
 Frilly tablecloths, fancy cups, sweet and savory snacks.
 Dine in, or even better, rent a basket and do your tea time wherever you'd like!
+            -   title: Senia 🍔
+                coords: [21.3113573,-157.866198]
+                description: A must-visit for any fine dining fan.
+Presentation, flavor, pairings - everything about Senia is flawless.
+If you do decide to visit, try and attend the tasting menu at the Chef's counter - there's only one 6:30 seating on Fridays and Saturdays, so book early.
+For a similar but slightly more casual experience, check out Podmore, the next item on this list, which has the same owners and head chef.
+            -   title: Podmore 🍔
+                coords: [21.3074115,-157.8638265]
+                description: One of our absolute favorite date night spots.
+With chef Anthony Rush of Senia at the helm, the food and drinks at this swanky upscale bar are excellent, but it's easier to get a reservation and a more relaxed atmosphere than it's big sibling.
+My favorite beverage is the Chung Chow, pictured above - a delight for all the senses.
+                image: podmore.jpeg
             -   title: Iolani Palace
                 coords: [21.3053178,-157.8581689]
                 description: Iolani is the only royal palace in the United States, and learning about its history is an essential part of respecting the culture and heritage of Hawai’i.
 Guided tours book extremely quickly, so reserve in advance.